riyann00b/Instructions-for-Installing-JetBrains-IDEs-on-Fedora-Linux/README.md

 Categories=Development;IDE;
 Terminal=false
 ```

-Repeat the process for other IDEs (RustRover, PyCharm) by changing the `Exec` and `Icon` paths appropriately.
+> Repeat for RustRover and PyCharm, updating the `Exec` and `Icon` paths. 🎯

 ---

-## 8. Update Desktop Database
+## 🛠️ 8.
+Update Desktop Database
-Update the application database to reflect the new entries:
+Refresh the application database to include your new entries:
 ```bash
 update-desktop-database ~/.local/share/applications
 ```

 ---

-## 9. Launch the IDEs
+## 🚀 9.
+Launch the IDEs
-You can now launch the IDEs:
+You’re all set to launch your IDEs! 🎉

-### From the Application Menu
+### From the Application Menu 📂
-Look for the IDEs in your application menu.
+Find your IDEs in the application menu and click away! 🖱️

-### From the Terminal
+### From the Terminal ⚡
-Run the following commands to start the IDEs:
+Use these commands to launch:
 ```bash
 /opt/webstorm/bin/webstorm.sh
 /opt/rustrover/bin/rustrover.sh